earthai-tech/watex/docs/view.rst

 Plot Grid in Pair: :meth:`~watex.view.ExPlot.plotpairgrid`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.ExPlot.plotpairgrid` creates a pair grid.
-Plot is a matrix of columns and kernel density estimations.
-To color by a columns from a dataframe, use `hue` parameter.
+:meth:`~watex.view.ExPlot.plotpairgrid` creates a pairing grid.
+The plot is a matrix of columns and kernel density estimations.
+To color by columns from a data frame, use the  `hue` parameter.
 Refer to :meth:`~watex.view.ExPlot.plotpairgrid` for more details.
 Here is a basic example:

 .. code-block:: python